Rajkadam21/Heart-disease-prediction-classification/README.md

-# Heart-disease-prediction-classification
+# HeartGuardian: Predicting Cardiac Wellness
-Overview
+## Overview

 This project aims to predict the likelihood of heart disease in individuals based on various health parameters.
 It utilizes machine learning classification techniques to analyze a dataset containing a combination of demographic information, lifestyle factors, and medical test results.
 The predictive model helps identify individuals at risk of heart disease, enabling early intervention and personalized healthcare.

-Key Features
+## Key Features

-Data Exploration: Comprehensive exploration of the dataset to understand patterns, correlations, and potential factors influencing heart disease.
+- Data Exploration: Comprehensive exploration of the dataset to understand patterns, correlations, and potential factors influencing heart disease.

-Data Preprocessing: Cleaning, handling missing values, and transforming raw data into a format suitable for machine learning algorithms.
+- Data Preprocessing: Cleaning, handling missing values, and transforming raw data into a format suitable for machine learning algorithms.

-Feature Selection: Identification and selection of relevant features that contribute significantly to the predictive model.
+- Feature Selection: Identification and selection of relevant features that contribute significantly to the predictive model.

-Model Selection: Implementation of multiple classification algorithms such as Logistic Regression, Random Forest, and Support Vector Machines.
+- Model Selection: Implementation of multiple classification algorithms such as Logistic Regression, Random Forest, and Support Vector Machines.
 Comparison of their performances to choose the most suitable model.

-Model Evaluation: Rigorous evaluation of the chosen model using metrics such as accuracy, precision, recall, and F1-score.
+- Model Evaluation: Rigorous evaluation of the chosen model using metrics such as accuracy, precision, recall, and F1-score.
 Utilization of cross-validation to ensure robustness.

-Hyperparameter Tuning: Fine-tuning of model parameters to optimize performance and generalization.
+- Hyperparameter Tuning: Fine-tuning of model parameters to optimize performance and generalization.

-Visualization: Clear and informative visualizations of key insights, model performance, and feature importance.
+- Visualization: Clear and informative visualizations of key insights, model performance, and feature importance.

-Deployment: Optionally, a simple deployment script or API for making predictions based on the trained model.
+- Deployment: Optionally, a simple deployment script or API for making predictions based on the trained model.

-Technologies Used
+## Technologies Used

 Python

-Jupyter Notebooks
+Jupyter Notebook

 scikit-learn

 Pandas

 Matplotlib

 Seaborn

 Machine Learning Algorithms

-Dataset
+## Dataset
-The dataset used in this project is sourced from [Heart.csv].
-It includes [Data contains;
+The dataset used in this project is sourced from Heart.csv it includes

 Age - age in years